cyclejs-community/component-combinators/documentation/ListOf.md

 - `SinkName :: String`

 ### Contracts
 - for a given configuration of the `list` setting property, there MUST be a matching property in the same settings object.
 That property must correspond to an array.
-That is, if `list` is `'items'`, then there must be an array in `settings.items`.
+That is, if `list` is `'items.info'`, then there must be an array in `settings.items.info`.
 - there MUST be exactly two children component

 # Example